NXLog Documentation

 JSON over syslog

-JSON has become popular recently to transfer structured data.
-For compatibility with syslog devices it is common practice to encapsulate JSON in syslog.
+JSON has recently become popular for transferring structured data.
+For compatibility with syslog devices, it is common practice to encapsulate JSON in syslog.
 NXLog can generate JSON with the to_json() procedure function provided by the xm_json extension module.

 Example 18.
 Generating JSON with the syslog header